danielpecak/libnest/docs/index.rst

 libNeST Documentation
 =====================
-libNeST stands for library for Neutron Star Toolkit.
-It contains a variety of tools that help handling in the complicated physics of neutrons stars.
+libNeST stands for Library for Neutron Star Toolkit.
+It contains a variety of tools that help with handling the complicated physics of neutron stars.
-The aim is to use and learn about physics of nuclear matter inside a neutron star without thinking about complexity of Skyrme functionals or data format.
+The aim is to enable users to work with and learn about the physics of nuclear matter inside a neutron star without worrying about the complexity of Skyrme functionals or data formats.

 .. seealso::
   The following projects are strongly interconnected: